saeed1262/saeed1262.github.io/_posts/2025-08-17-inverse-kinematics-models.md

 - Jacobian‑Transpose here uses an adaptive step `α` clamped by `γ` (JT Step) to curb overshoot; lower `γ` or raise `Damping` if you see ringing.
 - DLS regularizes with `λ` inside `(J J^T + λ^2 I)^{-1}`; increase `λ` near singularities for stable tracking.
 - With moving targets, compare lag vs. robustness: JT with tuned `γ` reacts quickly; DLS trades a bit of lag for smoother motion.

+### FAQ & Pitfalls

+- It oscillates or jitters: lower `JT Step (γ)`, increase global `Damping`, or switch to DLS and raise `λ`.
+Also increase `Iterations/Frame` modestly.
+- It flips to a weird pose: enable Joint Limits and add a small Rest Pose Bias, then Set Rest at a natural configuration.
+- It stalls near limits: clamp angles after each solver step and consider reducing `Iterations/Frame` to avoid fighting constraints.
+- It can’t reach the target: expected if outside the reach circle; solvers settle on the boundary.
+Move the base (Shift‑drag) or reduce link length to explore.
+- It’s slow with many links: FABRIK, JT, and DLS are O(n) per iteration here; CCD is effectively O(n²) in this simple implementation.

 ### Practical Tips